SpomiDou/SpomiDou/README.md

 basic dni criteria yk (be nice, dont act weird, dont be problematic) over 25, under 15, viviziepop fans of her or her work, bnha fans, roleplayers <br>
 <br>
 <b>byi</b><br>
-maybe sometimes i could do suicide jokes or related, also silly sexual jokes if i'm close enough to you (but no if i feel uncomfortable with the age gap ofc, 2 years over or under)<br>
+maybe sometimes i could do suicide jokes or related, also silly sexual jokes if im close enough to you (but no if i feel uncomfortable with the age gap ofc, 2 years over or under)<br>
 <br>
 <b>discord</b><br>
 monikakas<br>